Bluetooth Hearing Aids for TV

 Smart TV with Bluetooth for hearing aids

-To even begin to have audio stream to your hearing aid, you will ideally need a TV with Bluetooth feature.
-The next step is to figure out if you can pair directly or indirectly.
-One option is with your hearing aids directly.
+To even begin to have an audio stream to your hearing aid, you will ideally need a TV with a Bluetooth feature.
+The next step is determining if you can pair directly or indirectly.
+One option is to use your hearing aids directly.
 The other option is to make an indirect connection between the TV and your hearing aids.

-It confuses me when people say that the hearing aid can bluetooth directly to the TV but in all actuality it’s not technically accurate.
-Direct pairing between a hearing aid and a bluetooth device means there are no other receivers or devices in between the connection.
-This is very unlikely because the only device that controls the hearing aids are smartphones and its apps.
+It confuses me when people say that the hearing aid can Bluetooth directly to the TV, but in all actuality, it’s not technically accurate.
+Direct pairing between a hearing aid and a Bluetooth device means no other receivers or devices are in between the connection.
+This is very unlikely because the only devices that control hearing aids are smartphones and their apps.
+Bluetooth hearing aids to TV is a control to enable the connection.
+This can be an app or an assistive device.

-iPhone works with a number of hearing aid manufacturers to allow for direct pairing of hearing aids to the iPhone with no other device in between.
-For android users, you need Android 10 and above to work and a Starkey, Widex, ReSound and Whisper AI hearing aid brands.
+iPhone works with several hearing aid manufacturers to allow for direct pairing of hearing aids to the iPhone with no other device in between.
+Android users need Android 10 and above to work and use Starkey, Widex, ReSound, and Whisper AI hearing aid brands.

-However, times are changing and new technologies will be making direct to TV possible.
-At the moment we can use Audio Streaming for Hearing Aids (ASHA).
+However, times are changing, and new technologies will make direct-to-TV possible.
+Currently, we can use Audio Streaming for Hearing Aids (ASHA).
 This will give you the direct connection everyone is talking about.
-Well that is until you next purchase your latest and greatest new hearing aids in the upcoming years.
+Well, that is until you purchase your latest and greatest new hearing aids in the upcoming years.

 Issues with using Bluetooth direct

 Bluetooth technology is only about 20 years old.
-Hence there are improvements being made over time but there are a few common issues with bluetooth enabled devices that you might experience.
+Hence, improvements are being made over time, but you might experience a few common issues with Bluetooth-enabled devices.

 Bluetooth technology can use a lot of power and energy.
 One would often experience their hearing aid battery running low fairly quickly.
-The convenience of hearing comes at a cost and sometimes you may decide to use bluetooth like I do while on a long road trip or on the plane but not regularly for TV watching.
+The convenience of hearing comes at a cost, and sometimes you may decide to use Bluetooth, as I do while on a long road trip or on the plane, but not regularly for TV watching.

-The other challenge with bluetooth technology is that sometimes the audio takes time to move over.
+The other challenge with Bluetooth technology is that sometimes the audio takes time to move over.
 You may experience audio lagging by a few seconds.
 You’ll notice this if you’re a lip reader.
-Because lip reading and listening at the same time, can be a bit of a distraction with the audio delay.
+Lip reading and listening simultaneously can be a bit of a distraction due to the audio delay.

 Indirect Connections

-Most of the time, you are pairing your tv and your hearing aid with another device known as a receiver, streamer or a device, every hearing aid manufacturer created another device to enable the pairing.
+Most of the time, you are Bluetooth hearing aid to TV, or in other words, pairing your TV and your hearing aid with another device known as a receiver, streamer, or device, and every hearing aid manufacturer creates another device to enable the pairing.

 Hearing Aids